ricardojoserf/adfsbrute/README.md

-# o365_slow_spray
+# adfsbrute

-This script calculates the ADFS url of an organization and tests one or many users and one or many passwords, allowing password spraying or bruteforce attacks.
-Implemented for custom ADFS (not against Microsoft) to test in security related audits.
+A script to test credentials against Active Directory Federation Services (ADFS), calculating the ADFS url of an organization and allowing password spraying or bruteforce attacks.

-The idea is carrying out a password spraying attack with a random (and very high) number of seconds between each test and a proxy list to avoid detection.
-To avoid testing the same credentials the failed ones are stored in a log file.
+The main idea is carrying out password spraying attacks with a random and high delay between each test and using a list of proxies to make the detection by the Blue Team more difficult, but brute force attacks are also possible.
+Tested logins will get stored in a log file to avoid testing them twice.

 ## Usage

 ```
-python3 main.py -t TARGET [-u USER] [-U USER_LIST] [-p PASSWORD] [-P PASSWORD_LIST] [-m MIN_TIME] [-M MAX_TIME] [-pl PROXY_LIST] [-r RANDOM_COMBINATIONS] [-l LOG_FILE] [-d DEBUG]
+python3 main.py -t TARGET [-u USER] [-U USER_LIST] [-p PASSWORD] [-P PASSWORD_LIST]
+[-m MIN_TIME] [-M MAX_TIME] [-pl PROXY_LIST] [-r RANDOM_COMBINATIONS] [-l LOG_FILE] [-d DEBUG]
 ```

 The parameters for the attacks are: